Default branch

 Update the default branch name in your repository

-When changing the default branch name for an existing repository, you should preserve
+When you change the default branch name for an existing repository, don’t create a new branch.

 On your local command line, go to your